 In Northwest Coast culture, chiefs are chosen based on their power and prestige.
 They are responsible for providing for the people in their lineage—for distributing wealth among them.
 Here Jesus is being installed as chief by the village shaman (John the Baptist), indicating his high rank and suggesting his commitment to lead and preserve his people.
 A fitting contextualization, I feel, of Christ’s baptism, which is traditionally understood to be his public inauguration into the ministry.

 Notice the Trinity of Father (Sun), Son (Chief), and Holy Spirit (Thunderbird).
-The Father beams down on his descendant, in whom he is well pleased, and the Spirit hovers over the scene—not as a dove, but as the mighty Thunderbird of Kwakwaka’wakw myth.
+The Father beams down on his only begotten, in whom he is well pleased, and the Spirit hovers over the scene—not as a dove, but as the mighty Thunderbird of Kwakwaka’wakw myth.
 These spiritual presences are called down by John, who raises his ceremonial rattle (instead of the scallop shell typical in Western art) and shakes it as he sings.

 Hunt is not a Christian but said (in his artist’s statement) that he was happy to carry out this commission, because he wanted to show that spiritual harmony can exist between people of diverse cultural traditions and religions.
 “Although our cultures differ,” he said, “within both traditions there appears a creator and ‘historic’ figures who have dedicated themselves to the spiritual and secular well-being of mankind.”

 Hunt therefore sees Jesus as one who was dedicated to the good of others.